The Story

 "Frontières de sable et de mer" is an opera (in French) by Eliane Aberdam about the fate of refugees and migrants worldwide, through the story Ramita, a young mother who is forced to leave her village because of war, famine, diseases, and violence.

-Selected Recorded Scenes
+Selected Video-Recorded Scenes

 COURAGE